If you started using the Daily Activity Stream before February 28, 2022, you will need to make the following changes by April 14, 2022:

 resTimestamp Long |

-Represents a Dynamic Yield event that the user has fired.
+Represents a Dynamic Yield event triggered by the user.

 Attribute | Description | Example |